 I think it is fair to say that my friend P.E.
 Minonzio (author of Petit Manuel Musical du Football) is a bit obsessed with everything Manchester.
-If you look at his Twitter account his avatar is a classic Morrissey pic and a few his tweets – in between his full time work for L’Equipe – are about The Smiths, or Oasis or about the football…
+If you look at his Twitter account and a few his tweets – in between his full time work for L’Equipe – are about The Smiths, or Oasis or about the football…

 These are some of the reasons why I call him my friend, not just because this website was the source for much of the info in the above mentioned book.
 Hopefully there will be an English language translation one day.